COMMUNITY COMPOSTING AT HUDAK FARM

 To drop off food scraps:

-On the west side of Route 7 at our Cider Mill we have food waste bins set up for public drop-off.
+On the east side of Route 7 at our Cider Mill we have food waste bins set up for public drop-off.
 Bring your kitchen scraps, including raw or cooked meat scraps, and dump them in these bins.
 Our facility is open any time of the day all year long, and as always if you have any questions or are unsure of what is accepted, please contact us so we can help!